DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 How many hours it was since sun set down.
 Barracks lights were already off, except for soldiers that were standing watch, everyone was asleep.

-"...Kay."
+"...Kai."

 "M?
 What is it, Rinne?"

-"That important-looking human looks like your acquaintance, Kay."
+"That important-looking human looks like your acquaintance, Kai."

 Rinne blinks with curiosity.